The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Catalogue purity and contamination assessment

 \subsubsection{Contamination by Giants}

 Because background reddened giants are a known major pollutant to YSO identification studies, we wish to further add value to our catalogue by ranking possible giant contaminants.
-In Sec.~\ref{sec:gravity} we collected 57,649 $log{g}$ measurements for 12,313 sources in our catalogue.
+In Sect.~\ref{sec:gravity} we collected 57\,649 $log{g}$ measurements for 12\,313 sources in our catalogue.
 Although giant contamination in our catalogue was already hinted at in Fig.~\ref{fig:logg}, the direct use of these measurements for the purpose of identifying giants is hampered by the wide spread in $log{g}$ derivations from different surveys.
-Thus, we used $log{g}$ uncertainties as a statistical weight when combining multiple literature values and restricted our analysis to 6,895 sources with either a 3$\sigma$ dispersion or $log{g}$ uncertainty (if only one measurement is available) below 0.5 dex.
-Fig.~\ref{fig:GDR3_CMD_Giants} (right panel) shows the distribution of $log{g}$ for this sample, which yields the identification of 457 likely giants with $log{g}\leq2.5$ (this threshold was chosen based on distributions of $log{g}$ values in the MESA evolutionary models with the aim of minimising overlap in $log{g}$ distributions of giants and YSO).
+Thus, we used $log{g}$ uncertainties as a statistical weight when combining multiple literature values and restricted our analysis to 6\,895 sources with either a 3$\sigma$ dispersion or $log{g}$ uncertainty (if only one measurement is available) below 0.1 dex.
+Fig.~\ref{fig:GDR3_CMD_Giants} (right panel) shows the distribution of $log{g}$ for this sample, which yields the identification of 537 likely giants with $log{g}\leq2.5$ (this threshold was chosen based on distributions of $log{g}$ values in the MESA evolutionary models with the aim of minimising overlap in $log{g}$ distributions of giants and YSO).

 To expand the giant contamination investigation to a larger portion of our catalogue, in App.~\ref{app:galaxy} we employed giants identified based on $\log{g}$ estimation from large spectroscopic surveys to implement a Random-Forest binary classifier trained on features from Gaia DR3 to estimate the probability that sources in our catalogue have properties comparable to a known sample of Giant stars.
-The results of this giant classifier are shown in the middle panel of Fig.~\ref{fig:GDR3_CMD_Giants}.
-We were able to derive such probabilities for 20,714 sources in our catalogue (reported in Tab.~\ref{app:tab:main}).
-We found 2,286 sources with probabilities larger than 90\%, suggesting a giant contamination level of $\sim 11\%$ in our catalogue.
+The results of this giant classifier for our sample are shown in the middle panel of Fig.~\ref{fig:GDR3_CMD_Giants}.
+We were able to derive such probabilities for 20\,546 sources in our catalogue (reported in Tab.~\ref{app:tab:main}), and 2\,614 sources with high probabilities of being a Giant.
+We thus estimate a giant contamination level of $\sim 13\%$ in our catalogue.
+We note that among high giant probability sources, 515 sources were in the sample detected from their logg.
+Altogether, sources with logg indicative of giants and sources identified by our classifier correspond to 9.5\% of our catalogue, suggesting a small residual incidence of unlabelled giants.